10/20/2021

 Chief Executive Officer

-Well, Jamie, I'll let Andrew.
-It would be better to answer it than me, but mostly it's supply-demand.
-The supply-demand balance is just significantly different in the long-haul international widebody market.
+Well, Jamie, I'll let Andrew, who would be better at answering than me, but mostly it's supply and demand.
+The supply and demand balance is just significantly different in the long-haul international wide-body market.
 Hundreds of airplanes around the globe have been retired, and those take a really long time to change.
 And the supply-demand balance is more balanced, and it's as simple as that.
-Okay.

 speaker